ianpetrarca/webxr_boilerplate/README.md

     npm run dev

-To view the dev server on an external device find out your local IP address (Type 'ipconfig' in any terminal) and view the 8080 port.
+To view the dev server on an external device, find out your local IP address (Type 'ipconfig' in any terminal) and view the 8080 port.
 This may look like:

     192.168.1.165:8080